Eileen Chong

 Eileen Chong Pei Shan (born 29 April 1992) is a Singaporean politician and former diplomat.
-A member of the opposition Workers' Party (WP), she has been serving as a non-constituency Member of Parliament (NCMP) in the 15th Parliament of Singapore since 19 May 2025.
+A member of the opposition Workers' Party (WP), she has been serving as a Non-Constituency Member of Parliament (NCMP) since 19 May 2025.

 Early life and education

 Growing up in Tampines before moving to Jurong West, Chong attended Xingnan Primary School, Jurong Secondary School and later graduated from Anglo-Chinese School (Independent) with an International Baccalaureate diploma in 2010.

 In 2011, Chong was awarded the Singapore Government Scholarship (Foreign Service).
 She subsequently studied in Peking University in Beijing, earning a Bachelor of Arts in International Politics.
 She also holds a Master of Arts in Global Affairs and Policy from Yonsei University in Seoul.

 Career

 From 2017 to 2024, Chong worked at the Singapore Ministry of Foreign Affairs.
 She subsequently joined the Asia Philanthropy Circle (APC) in June 2024, working in the social impact sector.